Preparing for the Future ∙ Helping Your Family

 Preparing a solid estate plan is a tremendous service to your family.
 A thorough and clear estate plan communicates your wishes to your family in advance regarding your finances and medical care.
 This will help your family avoid unnecessary conflicts and potential estate or probate litigation during an already difficult time.

-At Anderson and Associates, P.C., I help Indiana clients prepare all of their relevant estate planning documents.
-As an Indianapolis estate planning attorney with more than 30 years of legal experience, I can help you draft a plan to make sure your wishes are communicated effectively and clearly to your family.
+At Anderson and Associates, P.C., we help Indiana clients prepare all of their relevant estate planning documents.
+As Indianapolis estate planning attorneys with more than 30 years of legal experience, we can help you draft a plan to make sure your wishes are communicated effectively and clearly to your family.